GabrielCastilloH/harbor/README.md

 # 🌊 Harbor

 A unique dating app that focuses on meaningful connections through progressive photo reveal and limited daily interactions.
-TODO: Add button on match modal to go to the chat.
-Make blurry photo lower quality on backend to make it harder to makeout face.
+TODO: Add push notifications to the app (and make the you've matched system notification silent) Make blurry photo lower quality on backend to make it harder to makeout face.

 ## 📋 Validation Rules